 Nurses, no matter travel or perm, have a lot of critical responsibilities.
 While there are different types of nursing specialties, the core duties for all nurses are the same.
 They consist of patient care, communicating with doctors, building a patient and nurse relationship, administering medicine and checking vital signs.

-On a typical day as a travel nurse, you might do things such as conduct physical exams, listen to patients and care for their needs, provide counseling to patients, and coordinate with healthcare providers.
+On a typical day as a travel nurse, you might do things such as conduct physical exams to assess a patient’s condition, listen to patients and care for their needs, provide counseling to patients, and coordinate with healthcare providers.
 You will do all this while staying current on new advances with health care options, medications, and treatment plans.

 Travel Nurse Job Description